Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/slingshot-api/rest-api/project.md

 # Project

 In case you want to have a better overview of different initiatives and processes, bound to a group of people, you can create a project.
 You can create multiple projects.

+Note that users can have different roles and permissions in a project.
+[Here](https://www.slingshotapp.io/en/help/docs/security) you can find out more about each role.

 ## Schema